Coledunsby/CDCodabarView/README.md

     import CDCodabarView
     ```

-2. Initialize an instance of CDCodaBarViewController using the constructor:
+2. Initialize an instance of `CDCodabarView` using the constructor:

     ```
     let codabarView = CDCodabarView()